- Headmaster's Welcome

 “I never give because I think there is a need.
 There are lots of needs.
 I give because it’s a programme I’m interested in and I think I can make a real difference.”
 Alex Spanos, US Billionaire

-Monmouth School for Boys owes its existence to the generosity of William Jones in 1614, subsequent benefactors and the astute stewardship of the William Jones’s School Foundation (“WJSF”) established in 1614 by The Worshipful Company of Haberdashers’ who according to the wishes of Jones built the school and have been Trustees of the foundation ever since providing governance and financial leadership.
+Monmouth School for Boys owes its existence to the generosity of William Jones in 1614, subsequent benefactors and the astute stewardship of the William Jones’s School Foundation (“WJSF”) established in 1614 by The Worshipful Company of Haberdashers who, according to the wishes of Jones built the school and have been Trustees of the foundation ever since providing governance and financial leadership.

 During almost 400 years of history, Monmouth School for Boys has educated boys to work hard, aim high and to foster lifelong friendships.
 It is where they have learnt to become men of integrity with respect for the people and places around them.
 All boys, whether their parents have paid full fees or none, have benefited from the generosity of our founder through the endowment income from the William Jones’s Schools Foundation.

 Monmouth School for Boys currently supports 2 out of every 7 boys through a means-tested bursary.
 This is an enviable position to be in but one that is now under threat as it can no longer be wholly financed through income from the William Jones’s Schools Foundation.
-Securing additional funding to support such a large proportion of boys has become a priority – we are determined to continue to offer open access to pupils from all social and financial backgrounds as we believe this is a crucial element to Monmouth School for Boys’ identity.
+Securing additional funding to support such a large proportion of boys became a priority – we are determined to continue to offer open access to pupils from all social and financial backgrounds as we believe this is a crucial element to Monmouth School for Boys’ identity.

 The cost of funding bursary places at the school is £1.1m per annum and, for the foreseeable future, the income from the Foundation will cover only half this amount.
-The shortfall is currently funded by Monmouth School for Boys’ trading and fee income, but this leaves virtually nothing for major capital and refurbishment projects.
+The shortfall is currently funded by Monmouth School for Boys’ trading and fee income, but this left virtually nothing for major capital and refurbishment projects.

 In 2013, Heart1 was completed, which included replacing the Red Lion Block with a handsome classroom and administration office building (named the William Jones Building).
-Funding for this has partially come from a draw-down of capital from the William Jones’s Schools Foundation, which has had the knock-on effect of reducing the amount of annual endowment income currently used to fund bursaries.
+Funding for this partially came from a draw-down of capital from the William Jones’s Schools Foundation, which has had the knock-on effect of reducing the amount of annual endowment income currently used to fund bursaries.

 Stage 3 involves replacing the tired and dated building behind New House which currently houses the Modern Foreign Languages and Geography department.
 This new building will reflect the standard already achieved with the William Jones Building and will provide the very best teaching and learning environment for our current and future pupils.